 The latest tools to make waves among HVAC professionals are similar to the technologies that have also begun to transform other fields in the architecture, engineering and construction services sector.
 The following innovations are noteworthy for HVAC professionals:

-• Cloud-based workflow systems: Many industries have stored documents in the cloud for years.
-Workflow management solutions have recently reached a level of functionality that justifies adopting broader cloud solutions for data management and productivity.
+- Cloud-based workflow systems: Many industries have stored documents in the cloud for years.
+Automated workflow software have recently reached a level of functionality that justifies adopting broader cloud solutions for data management and productivity.

 While HVAC installers and servicers use unique technology to provide interior climate control and ventilation services to any type of structure, office staff and field technicians also use systems and devices to coordinate appointment-booking, manage availability and maintain equipment and fleets.